LET'S WORK TOGETHER!

 I accept various payment methods, including credit/debit cards, checks, and electronic transfers.
 Payment details will be provided during the consultation.

-Notarization services are available by appointment.
-Alternatively, you may have the documents notarized at a location of your choice and return them by mail for recording.
+Yes, I offer notarization services by appointment.
+Alternatively, you can have the documents notarized at your chosen location and mail them back for recording.

-If you are unable to locate a notary, I am able to assist by arranging for one to come to your location.
-Please note that the fee for this service begins at $50, in addition to the standard remote notary fee.
+Yes, if you can't find a notary, I can arrange for one to come to your location.
+The service fee starts at $50, plus the standard remote notary fee.

-As a legal document preparer, I can provide general legal information but not legal advice.
-For legal advice, it is recommended to consult with a licensed attorney.
+As a Legal Document Preparer, I can provide general legal information but not legal advice.
+For legal advice, please consult a licensed attorney.

 There is no fee for an initial consultation or for addressing any questions or concerns.